Deviated Septum (cont.)

 How is deviated septum diagnosed?

 Your health care professional can diagnose a deviated septum during the physical examination.
 Usually a bright light and an instrument that can help visualize the nasal septum by opening the nostril (nasal speculum) will help make the correct diagnosis.
+Some deviated septums are deep in the nose and may require further evaluation in the office with a small telescope or endoscope.

 How is deviated septum treated?